 Do you take graduate students?

 Only in exceptional circumstances can we consider graduate students on an individual basis.
 Scripps Research has a graduate school and offers highly competitive (paid) graduate positions.
 Interested students should apply directly via this program – read more about the program on the website.
-Please note that we are currently not anticipating taking any new graduate students in the lab.

 Do you take interns?